al-codaio/peloton-coda-sync/README.md

 Step-by-step:
 1. Go to [script.google.com](script.google.com) and create a new project and give your project a name.
 2. Click on **Libraries** and enter the following string into the "Script ID" field: `15IQuWOk8MqT50FDWomh57UqWGH23gjsWVWYFms3ton6L-UHmefYHS9Vl`. *Note: If you are using the legacy Google Apps Scripted editor, go to **Libraries** then **Resources** in the toolbar.*
-3. Click **Add** and then select version 9 of library to use (as of January 2021, version 9 - Coda API v1.0.0 is the latest).
+3. Click **Lookup** and then select version 9 of library to use (as of January 2021, version 9 - Coda API v1.0.0 is the latest).
 Don't touch the other settings.
+Click **Add**.
 4. Copy and paste the [entire script](https://github.com/albertc44/peloton-coda-sync/blob/master/peloton_coda_gas.js) into your Google Apps Script editor (by default, the script name is "Code.gs")
 5. Go to your Coda [account settings](https://coda.io/account), scroll down until you see "API SETTINGS" and click **Generate API Token**.
 Copy and paste that API token into the value for `YOUR_CODA_API_KEY` in the script. *Note: do not delete the single apostrophes around* `YOUR_CODA_API_KEY`.
 6. Make a copy of [this template](https://coda.io/@atc/analyze-your-peloton-workout-stats-with-real-time-updates) if you haven't already.